thubZ09/MRI_Image_Classifier_Tumor/README.md

-## MRI Image Classifier
+## MRI Image Classifier 🧠
-This repository contains a project for classifying MRI images into different categories using a deep learning model based on the VGG16 architecture.
+This repository contains a project for classifying MRI images into different categories of brain tumor using a deep learning model based on the VGG16 architecture.
 The project is implemented in Python using TensorFlow.
+#

-✅ Project Structure
+## ✅ Project Structure

 ✔️Files and Directories:
 model.h5: The pre-trained TensorFlow model for MRI classification.